AnishJoshi13/Iris-AI/README.md

 This document is meant to define all instructions required to help you set up Iris AI on your desktop.
 Please follow all instructions carefully for a seamless experience.

-<kbd>**Note: Highly Recommended to set up a new python virtual environment.
-Please keep all environment related files in the root directory of the project**</kbd>
+`Note: Highly Recommended to set up a new python virtual environment.
+Please keep all environment related files in the root directory of the project`
 Installing Dependencies :
 - Run the following command to install all python dependencies.
 Make sure pip is installed.
 ```